Opentrons Ebook

 problem

-Opentrons, a leader in lab automation, needed a digital book aimed at startup founders and biotech innovators—an editorial piece that could translate complex scientific ideas into a visual language of accessibility and momentum.
-The content explored how automation enables early-stage biotechs to scale, covering themes such as funding, reproducibility, and the future of scientific discovery in what they call “The Century of Biology.”
-The challenge was to design an experience that communicated technical credibility without visual heaviness.
-It had to feel modern, aspirational, and readable to both scientists and business audiences while staying true to Opentrons’ established brand identity.
+Opentrons, the lab automation leader, required a digital book aimed at startup founders and biotech innovators that would be able to translate both complex scientific ideas into an accessible visual language with momentum.
+The following discussion on content explained how automation allowed early-stage biotechs to scale, from funding and reproducibility through to the future of scientific discovery in what they refer to as “The Century of Biology.”
+The challenge was to design an experience which could communicate technical credibility without visual heaviness.
+It needed to sound modern, aspirational, and be readable to both scientific and business audiences, all while staying true to Opentrons' established brand identity.

 solution

-Working within Superside’s collaborative model, our team developed an editorial approach that merged data, story, and abstraction.
-I designed within Figma, exploring new applications of Opentrons’ visual identity while maintaining consistency across typography, spacing, and tone.
-The design used creative gradients in the brand’s core palette and abstract graphical forms to represent automation—motion implied through composition rather than animation.
-The result was a visually structured yet fluid eBook that elevated Opentrons’ communication strategy.
-It positioned automation not as machinery, but as an idea of rhythm and scalability, establishing a new visual standard later referenced in subsequent brand campaigns.
+Working within Superside's collaborative model, our team developed an editorial approach that blended data, storytelling, and abstraction.
+I worked in Figma to explore new ways of applying Opentrons’ visual identity, while keeping typography, spacing, and tone consistent across the piece.
+The design used creative gradients from the brand’s core palette and abstract graphics to represent automation.
+Instead of relying on animation, motion was suggested through layout and visual rhythm.
+The result was a structured but fluid eBook that helped elevate Opentrons’ communication strategy.
+It framed automation not as machinery, but as a concept rooted in rhythm and scalability.
+This visual direction later influenced other brand campaigns and set a new design standard.

 Designing the Language of Science for Humans

-This project required translating highly technical information into visuals that breathe, simplify, and engage.
+This project required the translation of highly technical information to provide visuals that breathe, simplify, and engage.

-Working remotely with copywriters, brand strategists, and designers across different time zones, our shared goal was to make automation feel human.
+Working hand in hand with copywriters, brand strategists, and designers located throughout different time zones, our goal was to make automation feel human.

-The visual rhythm mirrored the science it described: layered, modular, and constantly evolving.
+The visual rhythm mirrored the science it described: layered, modular, and in constant evolution.

-It was an exercise in restraint—communicating intelligence without complexity, and clarity without oversimplification.
+It was an exercise in restraint: communicating intelligence without complexity, clarity without oversimplification.

-In the end, the eBook didn’t just tell the story of automation; it became an example of it—efficient, precise, and reproducible.
+In the end, the eBook wasn't just about telling the story of automation but became an example of it: efficient, precise, and reproducible.

 Editorial design · Layout and visual concept development in Figma · Brand exploration within guidelines · Cross-team creative collaboration